nodejs/outreach/community.md

 To report an issue specific to nodejs.org website, please use [nodejs/nodejs.org](https://github.com/nodejs/nodejs.org/issues)

 ### Requesting a feature

+Think you have some good feature in mind which you want to see implemented in the next versions of NodeJS?
+We would love to hear about it.
+You can easily report it to us.
+Just follow the steps written below.

 1. Update to the latest node version.
 It can happen that we may have already introduced that feature.